victorprats/Python/README.md

 # Python
-Python tests and exercises for learning
+Python exercises and projects for learning purposes